siddhartha-gadgil/DeptWeb/docs/index.md

 title: Web page code
 ---

 Welcome to the documentation of the Department of Mathematics webppage.
 This is meant for those maintaining the web page, but you may find it helpful for making suggestions or just out of curiousity.
+If you just have a correction/suggestion/update, please instead send us an [e-mail](mailto:webmaster.math.iisc.ac.in).

 ## Ingredients: